coders-info/modular-code/README.md

 ### Service-based component management tools

-is about network of code (Service-based components) The tool based on git versioned code will help to manage the level of **resuabuility** The level of reusability is depends:
+is about network of code (Service-based components) The tool based on git versioned code will help to manage the level of **resuabuility**, which is depended by:
 + class
 + file
 + protocol
++ Hardware virutalization
++ Network Topology

 The **network of code** need the service-based component management tools which will provide the ability to view, install and register components according to a model-based approach.
 Moreover, in practice, reuse is not a binary concept: there is a need to control and administer levels of reuse.
 Such component management tools are important in hypermodularization.